apache/fury/docs/protocols/java_object_graph_spec.md

 | enumerated class name string | unsigned int: num fields | field info: type info + field name | next field info | ... |
 ```

-Type info of custom type field will be written as an one-byte flag instead of inline its meta, because the field value may be null, and Fury can reduce this field type meta writing if object of this type is serialized to in current object graph.
+Type info of custom type field will be written as an one-byte flag instead of inline its meta, because the field value
+may be null, and Fury can reduce this field type meta writing if object of this type is serialized to in current object
+graph.

 Field order are left as implementation details, which is not exposed to specification, the deserialization need to
 resort fields based on Fury field comparator.
 In this way, fury can compute statistics for field names or types and
 using a more compact encoding.

+Class name will be written as an unsigned id if the class is registered.

+Field name will be written as an unsigned id if the field is marked with an ID by an annotation.

 ## Enumerated String